-- Half an hour on digital literacy, and
+Half an hour on digital literacy, and

 Half an hour on social and emotional learning.

 Innovative platforms and curriculum are implemented here.
 There are fun games where students must solve challenging math problems to progress, interactive tools from Google to learn about internet safety, and more.

-Currently, it also teaches skills on coping with the social isolation that we are all having to deal with during the pandemic.
+It also teaches skills on coping with the social isolation that we are all having to deal with during the pandemic.

 Each student’s progress, both academically and in engagement, is tracked each week.

 BATA staff have recently implemented physical notebooks to help alleviate “Zoom fatigue” amongst the students.

 Tutors also facilitate short yet educational breaks where the students watch funny animal videos or create digital artwork.

 The students can interact during these pauses and build supportive relationships and communities within the program.